frandiox/vue-graphql-enterprise-boilerplate/README.md

 ## Intro

 This template is based on the [`vue-enterprise-boilerplate` project](https://github.com/chrisvfritz/vue-enterprise-boilerplate) made by [Chris Fritz](https://github.com/chrisvfritz).
-This repo includes some extra opinionated features such as components inside folders and GraphQL generators.
+This repo includes some extra opinionated features such as components inside folders and GraphQL integration with Apollo.

 ## Features